-When you think of Texas Instruments the first thing that probably comes to mind is the brick styled TI-83 (or 80’s series) calculators that cost too much and is probably somewhere lost in the matrix.
+When you think of Texas Instruments the first thing that probably comes to mind is the brick styled TI-83 (or 80’s series) calculators that cost too much and are probably somewhere lost in the matrix.
 Well not necessarily for me.
 Texas Instruments has been a central part of my life and incidentally helped me through college.
 My dad has been a part of their organization for more than 30 years.
 So when I saw that they would be presenting at Blogwell Dallas I was admittedly surprised.

 What could a micro-chip, calculator, semiconductor company be doing with social media and blogging?

 Shaking off the question and I answered myself and thought, “Oh yeah, exactly what the rest of us are trying to do.”
 But like the rest of the attendees today, I came to hear the how not the why.
-Representatives from Texas Instruments are Aimee Kalnoskas, Worldwide Manager, Community & Social Media and Forrest Lymburner, Worldwide Community Program Manager and they bring with them the knowledge of how to harness the power of the end user.
+Representatives from Texas Instruments are Aimee Kalnoskas, Worldwide Manager, Community & Social Media, and Forrest Lymburner, Worldwide Community Program Manager and they bring with them the knowledge of how to harness the power of the end-user.

 ROI.
-The dreaded three letter word that is on the tip of every project manager’s tongue.
+The dreaded three-letter word that is on the tip of every project manager’s tongue.
 ROI is an elusive dream for some and a disease that keeps social media out of the boardroom for others.
 So how exactly did Texas Instruments develop a sales strategy around a community?

-Well we don’t have to wait long for an answer as the session starts promptly at 1:30.
+Well, we don’t have to wait long for an answer as the session starts promptly at 1:30.

 Before they got started they needed to know who they were so they asked themselves these questions:

 - How are our sales forces organized?